damlayurtkulu/DSA210_Project/README.md

    - Bar charts comparing discount usage, promo usage, and subscription rates across unemployment groups.
    - Boxplots and distribution plots for spending and purchase frequency.
    - Correlation heatmaps summarizing relationships among major variables.

+   To improve code organization and maintainability in case the project scope increases, the analysis pipeline is separated into three notebooks.
+The first notebook focuses on data cleaning and merging, the second notebook contains exploratory data analysis (EDA) and visualizations, and the third notebook is dedicated to statistical hypothesis testing.

 # Hypotheses